TonkomoLLC/chtMultiRegionReactingFoamTutorial/README.md

 # chtMultiRegionReactingFoamTutorial
-Tutorial for chtMultiRegionReactingFoam for OpenFOAM-dev and OpenFOAM 4.0.
+Tutorial for chtMultiRegionReactingFoam (transient) for OpenFOAM-dev and OpenFOAM 4.0.